Key Factors in Modern Performance Management

 With many performance management systems, the focus is on improvement through punitive methods.
 An employee is “coached” for making mistakes.
 Team members see lower or no raises if they don’t measure up to whatever yardstick is being used.
 Often, those yardsticks are subjective, which leaves little room for real growth and development.

-Instead, instigate a system that is based on accuracy, fairness, and providing support for employees, rather than punishment.
+Instead, instigate a system that is based on accuracy, fairness, and providing support for employees rather than punishment.
 Lose the stick and use the carrot only.
 Understand that most employees do want to do a good job, but they may need help, support, and guidance in getting to the point where they can do that.

 Lose the Rating System

 Some companies rate their employees’ performance.
 That’s demoralizing at best.
 At worst, it commoditizes your team.
 They are not Amazon purchases to be rated and reviewed.
 As a manager or leader, you must build them up, guide them in the areas where they need improvement, and recognize when they are doing well.
 Rating systems don’t do that.
-If you insist on maintaining that antiquated system, consider integrating it via check-ins and verbalizing their rating, rather than giving them some abstract numerical rating.
+If you insist on maintaining that antiquated system, consider integrating it via check-ins and verbalizing their rating rather than giving them some abstract numerical rating.

 Create a System That Elevates Performance

-With traditional performance management, the focus was always on measuring performance-based on lower limits.
+With traditional performance management, the focus was always on measuring performance based on lower limits.
 It was about meeting minimal requirements.
 If you do X, you get Y. Understand that this sort of system is designed to reward minimal effort, not to elevate performance.
 Instead, you need to connect an individual employee’s performance with strategic goals and initiatives within the company.
 Eliminate meaningless minimal milestones.
 Create a culture that focuses on employees taking responsibility for their performance.

 Think Long and Hard about the Compensation Connection

 In the past, performance management was linked directly to compensation.
 If you passed the assessment, you received a raise.
 If you didn’t, you receive a smaller amount or even no raise at all.
 However, these are the outliers in most instances.
 No company has employees that fall neatly across such a curve.
-Instead, make your compensation changes commensurate with increases to the cost of living and focus on performance improvements in other ways.
+Instead, make your compensation changes commensurate with increases in the cost of living and focus on performance improvements in other ways.

 Get Them Engaged

 Is your team underperforming?
 It might have nothing to do with them and everything to do with their level of engagement.
 What does that mean, though?
 Are they enthusiastic about their work?
 Are they passionate about reaching company goals?
 Do they care deeply about what they do daily?
-If not, there’s a good chance they’re going to underperform and no amount of “coaching” is going to break them out of the rut.
+If not, there’s a good chance they’re going to underperform, and no amount of “coaching” is going to break them out of the rut.

 So, how do you get your employees engaged and stoke their passions?
 Focus on things like building trust and ensuring transparency within the organization.
 Get your employees more connected with the organization.
 Build a stronger, more positive company culture.
 Make them a part of things by integrating their efforts with organizational goals.